smaugust/PudgyTurtle-basic/README.md

 # PudgyTurtle

-PudgyTurtle is like an encryption mode for stream ciphers: it uses the keystream to create a variable-length codeword for each plaintext nibble (4-bit group), and then encryptes each codeword by XOR'ing it to a different portion of the keystream.
+PudgyTurtle is an "encryption mode" for stream ciphers: it uses some keystream to encode each plaintext-symbol, and a different part of the keystream to encipher this codeword (via XOR).
+The code is 1-bit error-correcting and non-systematic (i.e., the actual plaintext-symbol is not part of the codeword).

 GOALS:
 ======
-  To begin, this repository will contain a very simple C-language code which demonstrates the PudgyTurtle encryption / decryption process.
+  This repository contains a very simple C-language code demonstrating basic PudgyTurtle encryption / decryption process.

-  In the future, we hope to add better implementations of PudgyTurtle (i.e., more keystream-generator options; faster; better I/O; input validation, etc.) as well as codes to run time-memory-data tradeoff attacks against PudgyTurtle.
+  This code implements basic, DETERMINISTIC PudgyTurtle, with fixed-size input/output: plaintext is grouped into 4-bit symbols (nibbles), and ciphertext is produced as 8-bit symbols (bytes).

-      * As mentioned several times, this code is for research
+      * This code is for research purposes only!
-      * purposes only!
-It's not a 'secure' production code
+      * It's not a 'secure' production code for end-users.
-      * for end-users.
+      * EG: the secret-key, keystream, and keystream-generator state are all purposely exposed to facilitate debugging.

 FILES:
 ======